HRB Floriculture Ltd.

-In view of losses incurred during the year your Directors regret their inability torecommend any dividend for the financial year 2015-16.
+In view of losses incurred during the year your Directors regret their inability torecommend any dividend for the Financial Year 2019-20.

-In view of losses your directors does not propose to transfer any amount to thereserves of the company for the financial year ended 2015-16.
+In view of losses your directors do not propose to transfer any amount to the reservesof the company for the Financial Year ended 31st March 2020.

 5. Capital Structure